Wasco State Prison — Basic Information

 3. Applications

-An Application for Commutation of Sentence is an application for a sentence to be shortened.
+1. Application for Commutation An Application for Commutation of Sentence is an application for a sentence to be shortened.
 (To “commute” something is to cut it short).
 Commutation Applications are sent to the Governor’s Office.
 The last two batches of commutations (as of the time of this writing) occurred in December and August.
-During the December commutation, outgoing Governor Jerry Brown cut short the sentences of over 150 inmates, and twenty of those people had been convicted of murder. - PC 1170(d)(1)
+During the December commutation, outgoing Governor Jerry Brown cut short the sentences of over 150 inmates, and twenty of those people had been convicted of murder.

-New law AB 1812 (passed in June 2018) modifies Penal Code section 1170(d)(1) to allow a judge to modify an inmate’s sentence if doing so is “in the interest of justice.”
-This avenue of relief usually involves an application to the CDCR, endorsed by a CDCR employee, recommending such a resentencing. - Other Applications
+2. PC 1170(d)(1) New law AB 1812 (passed in June 2018) modifies Penal Code section 1170(d)(1) to allow a judge to modify an inmate’s sentence if doing so is “in the interest of justice.”
+This avenue of relief usually involves an application to the CDCR, endorsed by a CDCR employee, recommending such a resentencing.

 4. Unique Circumstance Petitions

-A few weeks before the writing of this article, Spolin Law P.C. attorney Aaron Spolin won a major case that overturned a life sentence for an inmate who had been convicted of murder.
-The firm’s attorneys used the new law SB 1437 (also known as PC 1170.95).
+1. SB 1437 Experienced appeals attorneys have used the new law SB 1437 to overturn life sentences for inmates who had been convicted of murder.
+SB 1437 (also known as PC 1170.95).
 The law allows for the removal of a murder conviction that had been obtained under the old “felony murder” law.
 “Felony murder” involves a case where an inmate had been convicted of murder due to a felony he or she participated in, and when the inmate had not actually been the one to kill the victim.
-A classic example of a case falling under SB 1437 would be a bank robbery where a co-defendant shot a gun that killed the victim. - Franklin Hearing
+A classic example of a case falling under SB 1437 would be a bank robbery where a co-defendant shot a gun that killed the victim.

-For an individualized case assessment for a Wasco State Prison inmate, call one of the attorneys at Spolin Law P.C. at (310) 424-5816.
+For an individualized case assessment for a Wasco State Prison inmate, contact SPCRC's Recommended California Lawyers.